Professor Anita Quye

 - Ageing studies

 I lead the research of the Crutchley Archive of eighteenth-century dye books in Southwark Archives (Textile Conservation Foundation and Worshipful Company of Dyers grants), resulting in its inscription to the UNESCO UK Memory of the World register in 2020.
 My extensive Dye-versity research of early synthetic dyes in dyers books continues, initiated with a Carnegie Trust for Scottish Universities grant, as a legacy project from the ReCREATE research network for the experimental culture of Scotland’s nineteenth century decorative textiles (Royal Society of Edinburgh).
 I am also researching synthetic materials in the Scottish Business Archive, University of Glasgow, an outcome of the ReINVENT knowledge exchange network for Scotland’s historical textiles industry (Royal Society of Edinburgh).
-In 2021 I will be an invited Getty Guest Scholar at the Getty Conservation Institute to research modern material archives and reference collections.
+I am an invited Getty Guest Scholar to the Getty Research Institute and Getty Conservation Institute, in residency from April to June 2022 for archival and reference collection research for my forthcoming book on modern materials as decorative art and fashion artefacts to be published by Routledge.

-I am involved with the plastics cleaning project PlasCO2, PI Joana Lia Ferreira (Portuguese Science and Technology Foundation), the materials study of the Morton cope in Bishop Auckland Museum, PI Mary Brookes (Society of Antiquaries grant), and new research on the Dunollie Museum textile collection, PI Alison Mayne (Pasold Research Fund).
+I am an expert research contributor and advisor to PlasCO2 for cleaning plastic, PI Joana Lia Ferreira (Portuguese Science and Technology Foundation); Synthetic Garments Project PSSN/DATS, PI Susan Lambert (Art Fund); Capturing the Materiality of the Prize Papers: a set of 19th century Chinese silk samples (case study) The National Archive, PI Lucia Pereira Pardo (AHRC CapCo); the materials study of the Morton cope in Bishop Auckland Museum, PI Mary Brookes (Society of Antiquaries grant), and the Dunollie Museum textile collection, PI Alison Mayne (Pasold Research Fund).
 I am an advisor for ‘From Fleece to Fashion’, PI Lynn Abrahms (AHRC).
-I chair the University of Glasgow’s Smithsonian Institution Partnership Steering Group.

 I continue my research interests in dyed historical Scottish tartans, cellulose nitrate and acetate plastic degradation, and light-sensitive dyes from my analytical science projects at National Museums Scotland.